kjgarza/kjgarza.github.io/_posts/2023-03-13-parrot-gpt.md

 ## suggest 5 reddit titles to promote this essay in reddit
+"How to map metadata without Schema Crosswalks wiht Parrot_GPT?"
 "Say Goodbye to Tedious Metadata Schema Crosswalks - Large Language Models Are the Future!"
 "Parrot-GPT: The Python Package Making Metadata Schema Mapping More Efficient and Automated" "Why Large Language Models Are the Better Method for Mapping Academic Metadata Schemas - A Comprehensive Essay"